mycrl/turn-rs/docs/configure.md

 * Default: None

 Credentials used by the http interface, credentials are carried in the http request and are used to authenticate the request.

-### `api.use_turn_rest_api`

-* Type: boolean
-* Default: false

-Choose whether the hooks api follows the RFC [turn rest api](https://datatracker.ietf.org/doc/html/draft-uberti-behave-turn-rest-00), if the use follows this RFC, then the hooks api will only keep the authentication functionality, other things like event push will be disabled.

 ***